mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/102_data_engineering_lifecycle.md

 ### Security good practices

-- `The principle of least privilege` means giving a user or system access to only the essential data and resources to perform an intended function
+- `Principle of least privilege`: give access only to the essential data and resources needed to perform an intended function.

-- The first line of defense for data security is to create a culture of security that permeates the organization.
-All individuals who have access to data must understand their responsibility in protecting the company’s sensitive data and its customers.
+- Create a culture of security.

-- Data security is also about timing—providing data access to exactly the people and systems that need to access it and only for the duration necessary to perform their work.
-Data should be protected from unwanted visibility, both in flight and at rest, by using `encryption`, `tokenization`, `data masking`, obfuscation, and simple, robust access controls.
+- Protect data from unwanted visibility using `encryption`, `tokenization`, `data masking`, obfuscation, and access controls.

-- Knowledge of user and `identity access management (IAM) `roles, policies, groups, network security, password policies, and encryption are good places to start.
+- Implement user and identity access management (IAM) roles, policies, groups, network security, password policies, and encryption.

 ## Data Management
 ---